Exporting fruit juices to Europe

 Decreasing trend of fruit juice consumption in Europe

-- It is likely that the decrease in consumption of fruit juices at the retail level in Europe will continue in 2018, but at a much slower rate, and in the next few years will remain stagnant or even increase.
-The main reason for juice consumption decrease is the consumer perception of the high sugar level in juices.
+- It is likely that the decrease in the consumption of fruit juices at the retail level in Europe will continue in 2019, though at a much slower rate, and that it will remain stagnant or even increase in the next few years.
+The main reason for the juice consumption decrease is the consumer awareness of the high sugar level in juices.

-- The largest fruit juice and nectar-consuming country in Europe in 2016 was Germany (2,361 million litres), followed by France, the United Kingdom, Spain and Poland.
-However, the country with the largest consumption of fruit juices in Europe per capita is Malta, with a yearly consumption of 31 litres per person, followed by Germany, the Netherlands, Cyprus, Austria and Sweden.
+- The largest consumption of fruit juice and nectary in Europe in 2017 was found in Germany (2,342 million litres), followed by France, the United Kingdom, Poland and Spain.
+However, the country with the largest consumption of fruit juices in Europe per capita is Cyprus, with an annual consumption of 30.6 litres per person.
+It is followed by Malta, Germany, Austria, the Netherlands and Sweden.

 - Apple remains a staple flavour in the large apple-growing countries of Germany, France, Austria and Poland.
 Peach and pineapple are popular in southern EU countries such as Spain and Italy.